10up/autoshare-for-twitter/CONTRIBUTING.md

 1. Starting from `develop`, cut a release branch named `release/X.Y.Z` for your changes.
 2. Version bump: Bump the version number in `autotweet.php` if it does not already reflect the version being released.
-3. Changelog: Add/update the changelog in `CHANGELOG.md`
+3. Changelog: Add/update the changelog in `CHANGELOG.md` and `readme.txt`
 4. Update the `.pot` file by running `npm run makepot`.
 5. Check to be sure any new files/paths that are unnecessary in the production version are included in `.github/action-release/rsync-filter.txt`.
 6. Merge: Make a non-fast-forward merge from your release branch to `develop`, then do the same for `develop` into `master`. `master` contains the stable development version.